MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-configure-cloudflare-integration.md

 ### Scenario description

 * **Microsoft Entra External ID tenant** – The identity provider (IdP) and authorization server that verifies user credentials with custom policies defined for the tenant.
 * **Azure Front Door** – Enables custom URL domains for Microsoft Entra External ID.
-Traffic to custom URL domains goes through Cloudflare WAF, then goes to AFD, an then the Microsoft Entra External ID tenant.
+Traffic to custom URL domains goes through Cloudflare WAF, it then goes to AFD, and then to the Microsoft Entra External ID tenant.
 * **Cloudflare WAF** – Security controls to protect traffic to the authorization server.

 ## Enable custom URL domains